How to Balance a Cash RegisterLast updated on 6/03/2019

-In order to collect and secure payments, a restaurant cash register is used.
-Typically, trustworthy employees who prove capable of exchanging cash in an efficient manner, while also keeping the area tidy, will man these registers.
+Balancing a cash register is the method used to accurately account for all daily monetary transactions in a business.
+Good accounting and bookkeeping procedures begin with a balanced register.
+Typically, trustworthy employees who prove capable of exchanging cash in an efficient manner will operate the cash registers.
 When their shift is complete, it’s time to prepare the drawer for the next employee to use or for earnings to leave your location in the form of a bank deposit.
-A cash-handling policy affects everyone in your restaurant, and can hurt business when not carried out correctly.
-Fortunately, the best process for how to balance a cash register is simple to introduce with just a few easy steps.
+The best process for how to balance a cash register is simple to introduce with just a few easy steps.

 1. Determine the Best “Starting” Amount

-Your restaurant will need an appropriate amount of cash prepared at the beginning of each shift.
+The cash register should contain a consistent number of bills and coins so you can make change for your customers.
 However, too much cash in a drawer at one time can lead to theft, which could leave your wait staff in a potentially dangerous situation.
 Stuffing the drawer can also result in bills falling to the ground or slipping into the back of the register.
 Regardless of intent, both situations take away from your business’s bottom line.
+You can't accurately create a profit and loss statement for your business if shrinkage is affecting your sales.

-Select an amount that will easily handle routine transactions throughout the first half of the shift.
+Select a base amount of cash to keep in the register to easily handle routine transactions throughout the first half of the shift.
 It also helps to pick a round number, and one that is easy to count by hand prior to loading and after removing the drawer.
 Generally, this number will be between $50 and $150.

 When making your restaurant staffing schedule, create drawer counting assignments.
 While it may not always be possible, try to have the same staff member count his or her drawer at the end of a shift with a supervisor nearby.
 This leaves little room for discrepancies in the final amount.
 Any small overages or shortages (up to $1) are usually the result of human error.
 If the difference is routinely any larger, the supervisor or owner will need to decide if disciplinary action is required.